slinders/WebIDE_MSSQL_replication/readme.md

 and is sized as a db.t3.small.

 ### Configure MSSQL database
-Using the master user that is provided by AWS, a specific user is created which will later be used for HANA to logon with to this source database.
+Using the admin user that is provided by AWS, a technical user is created which will later be used for HANA to logon with to this source database.

 ```
 USE master;